Location: South-central Washington

-Vineyards: 17,082 acres (6,912 hectares)
+Acreage Under Vine: 17,082 acres (6,912 hectares)

-Top Varieties: Cabernet Sauvignon, Merlot, Chardonnay, Riesling, Syrah
+Top Varieties: Chardonnay, Riesling, Merlot, Cabernet Sauvignon

-Average Annual Precipitation: 9 inches
+Average Annual Precipitation: 8 inches

 The area is among Washington’s warmer growing regions, making it an ideal place for Cabernet Sauvignon which makes up a large percentage of plantings.
 Many vineyards in the Horse Heaven Hills are planted on south-facing slopes, providing for extended sun exposure.

 Pressure differentials cause significant winds in the Horse Heaven Hills.
 These winds reduce canopy size and toughen grape skins, as well as protect against mold and rot.
-The nearby Columbia River also has a moderating effect on temperatures, reducing the risk of early and late season frosts, which can be a problem in nearby areas.
+The nearby Columbia River also has a moderating affect on temperatures, reducing the risk of early and late season frosts, which can be a problem in nearby areas.